raspberrypilearning/dont-fall-in/en/step_4.md

 title: The sound doesn't play when I land on the End platform
 ---

-Click on your **Character** sprite and then the 'Sounds' tab.
-Make sure you have added the end sound to your sprite.
-Click on the play button to make sure sound is working on your computer.
+Click on your **character** sprite and then the 'Sounds' tab.
+Make sure you have added the End sound to your sprite.
+Click on the **Play** button to make sure sound is working on your computer.

-Click on the 'Code' tab and check that the correct sound is in the `play sound`{:class="block3sounds"} block that runs when the sprite reaches the **End** platform.
+Click on the **Code** tab and check that the correct sound is in the `play sound`{:class="block3sounds"} block that runs when the sprite reaches the **End** platform.

 Make sure the colour is correct in the `touching colour`{:class="block3sensing"} block.
 Select it again if you're not sure.
 Sometimes colours look similar but aren't the same.